 Most economists now believe that low, stable, and-most important-predictable inflation is good for an economy.
 If inflation is low and predictable, it is easier to capture it in price-adjustment contracts and interest rates, reducing its distortionary impact.
 Moreover, knowing that prices will be slightly higher in the future gives consumers an incentive to make purchases sooner, which boosts economic activity.
-Many central bankers have made their primary policy objective maintaining low and stable inflation, a policy called inflation targeting.
+Many central bankers have made their primary policy objective maintaining low and stable inflation, a policy called inflation targeting (see "Inflation Targeting Turns 20," in this issue).